syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/Chart-Annotation.md

 ![](Chart_Annotation_images/image6.png)

-## Shape Annotation
+## Shape annotation

-[`ShapeAnnotation`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.ShapeAnnotation.html) allows you to add annotations in the form of shapes such as rectangle, ellipse, horizontal line, vertical line, etc., at the specific area of interest in the chart area.
+The [`ShapeAnnotation`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.ShapeAnnotation.html) allows you to add annotations in the form of shapes such as rectangle, ellipse, horizontal line, vertical line, etc., at the specific area of interest in the chart area.

 * [`RectangleAnnotation`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.RectangleAnnotation.html) – Used to draw a rectangle over the chart area.
 * [`EllipseAnnotation`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.EllipseAnnotation.html) – Used to draw a circle or an ellipse over the chart area.